 Only when these issues were addressed could the Council go forward and ICT enable and support a more modern organisation.
-The 2017/18 Strategy has been, or is in the process of being, delivered via a large programme which will be completed during 2019.
+The 2017/18 Strategy has been, or is in the process of being, delivered via a large programme.

 The ICT Strategy 2018-2022 takes up the story and represents another step forward.
 It will complete the work to fix the legacy issues and then fully enable the Council to deliver wider benefits from the use of ICT.